StevenU21/StevenU21/README.md

 ## 🌟 About Me

-I am a passionate web developer with a strong foundation in both front-end and back-end technologies.
+I am a passionate web developer with a strong foundation in back-end technologies.
 I focus on creating scalable, efficient web solutions and continuously update my skill set with modern frameworks and server architectures.
 I thrive on collaborating on innovative projects that drive digital transformation.

 - **Currently Learning:** Advanced frameworks and cloud/server architectures.
 - **Looking for:** Challenging backend projects and collaboration opportunities.